jo3-l/yag-template-lsp/crates/yag-template-analysis/src/typeck/DESIGN.md

 - function calls
 - typecheck output for lsp
   - need to be able to figure out type of arbitrary expression
-    - just store map of ast::Expr.syntax().text_range() -> Ty
+    - just store map of ast::Expr.syntaxnodeptr -> Ty
   - need to be able to show doc for function
     - easy
   - need to be able to show doc for field/method/func
-    - fields/methods kinda complicated, isnt covered by the ast::Expr map since the field might be in the middle of one FieldChain... need to figure out later
+    - fields/methods: store map of ast::Field.syntaxnodeptr -> FieldOrMethod
   - need to be able to suggest
     - variables (easy)
     - functions